iannesbitt/readgssi/README.md

 - fixed bug that caused gain to be applied incorrectly
 - script now tries to automatically calculate timezero using (nsamp\*range)/position
 #### known bugs:
-- translation to anything but csv is broken (hope to have time for a fix soon)
+- translation to anything but csv is broken (hope to have time to at least fix HDF5 output soon)
   - csv translation does not work for dual-channel radar devices (exports to file but channels are merged end-to-end)
 - color bar shows up too large on some plots (no known fix yet)
+- dewow doesn't work on all files

 ## usage
 ```